growdigital/Notes/show/app.md

 * Using space effectively by utilising different layers
 * Protection with windbreaks
 * Planned water storage and usage

-These features are not currently recognised in mainstream horticulture, so we can promote these best practices better by coupling them with existing institutions and recognisable structures.
+* Low maintenance due to perennials & ground cover

+The ideas and best practices for more sustainable gardening exist but they are not widely recognised in mainstream horticulture.

+By coupling these best practices with existing local institutions (schools, councils, resilience groups) and recognisable structures (allotments, show gardens, workshops), we can share the knowledge directly rather than rely on traditional channels.
+We can make our own connections and share our learning.

 The idea came about in the response to the lack of allotments in Newcastle Emlyn combined with a desire to enable community action on climate change.

+The key takeaway from our research so far has been the importance of making critical connections: finding local collaborators, knowledge and groups whose interests overlap.
+The next stage is developing how these diverse community assets can be incorporated into the project’s goals and structure.

-We have been in touch with many people and organisations locally:
+These are some of the people we have been in touch with:

+* Hazel Evans, Carmarthenshire County Councillor and Newcastle Emlyn Town Councillor — Cllr Evans backs the project in principle and is invaluable with a wealth of local knowledge
+* Dave Thomas, Newcastle Emlyn Town Councillor - newly elected, Cllr Thomas has
+* Mrs Kate Roberts, Eco Council Coordinator, Ysgol Y Ddwylan — Jake Rayson is creating the wildlife food forest garden with the school’s Eco Council, and Mrs Roberts is behind the project
+* Ysgol Gyfun Emlyn — contact with heads of Design & Technology, Science, Geography and Wellbeing, to discuss curricular activities and the “forest garden club”
+* Jim Bowen, Ffynone Community Resilience, north east Pembs — the group was established in 2019 and now has four productive sites, including Field of Beans in Blaenffos, Clynfyw Care Farm in Abercych and Fruits & Nuts Community Garden in Cilgerran
+* Audley Burnett, Newcastle Emlyn Resilience Group — recently established to build practical resilience in the face of the threats posed by the climate crisis
+* Steve Higgins, Wellbeing Coordinator, HUTS Workshop, Adpar — a local mental health & learning difficulties support charity keen to collaborate on shared green spaces
+* Claire Turner, Director of Naturewise Community Forest Garden, Cardigan — a 5 acre community garden which is a source of great inspiration
+* Vicky Moller, Grwp Resilience — incredibly useful umbrella organisation for a variety of resilience groups and businesses in West Wales
 * Sarah Wright, Treasurer, Cardigan Allotments — invaluable information about running an allotment, issues, budgets, constitution, shared spaces etc
-* Ysgol Gyfun Emlyn — contact with heads of Design & Technology, Science, Geography and Wellbeing, to discuss curricular activities and the “forest garden club”
-* Mrs Kate Roberts, Eco Council Coordinator, Ysgol Y Ddwylan — Jake Rayson is creating the wildlife food forest garden with the Eco Council
-* Richard Cain, Chairperson Llechryd & District Gardening Club
+* Natalie Stevens, BlueGreenCymru, Newcastle Emlyn — a well-being in nature charity, with a site in St Dogmaels, Pembs and potential site north of Newcastle Emlyn
-* Roger Spencer, Owner, Trefedhyn Garden Centre, Newcastle Emlyn
+* Roger Spencer, Owner, Trefedhyn Garden Centre, Newcastle Emlyn — very helpful local garden centre with years of experience and local contacts
-* Natalie Stevens, BlueGreenCymru, Newcastle Emlyn
+* Witchhazel Wildwood, Project Manager, The Orchard Project, Swansea — years of experience with community based growing projects, incredibly supportive and positive
-* Anette Kelly, Operations Manager CYCA — Asset Based Community Development
+* Anette Kelly, Operations Manager CYCA — great advice about using Asset Based Community Development process for gathering community input
 * Sarah Wilson, Head of Horticulture, Veterans Growth, Sussex — advice on funding, applications, and running a community venture
-* Steve Higgins, Wellbeing Coordinator, HUTS Workshop, Adpar
-* Claire Turner, Director of Naturewise Community Forest Garden, Cardigan
-* Hazel Evans, Newcastle Emlyn Town Councillor and Carmarthenshire County Councillor
-* Dave Thomas, Newcastle Emlyn Town Councillor
-* Jim Bowen, Director Clynfew Care Farm, Abercych
-* Vicky Moller, Grwp Resilience
+* Janet Manning, Garden Water Scientist, Somerset — keen to support project by advising on sustainable water supply
-* Michelle Davies, Training Advisor Coleg Sir Gar
+* Michelle Davies, Horticulture Training Adviser, Coleg Sir Gar — contact for

-* Audley Burnett, Newcastle Emlyn Resilience Group
-* Jamie Miller, Tŷ Pren, Lampeter
+* Jamie Miller, Tŷ Pren, Lampeter — local business building sustainable roundwood structures, very interested in our project

-## Main partners

 existing projects:
 * Natalie Stevens, allotments, outside Emlyn

 > * How you have used learning and evidence from your past work, to make your new idea better (if applicable)

+* Airbnb forest garden tours
+* Backyard Forest course, pandemic
+* wild corridors -
+* Garden Wild - give the
+* berllan aur - cart before the horse
+* Ddwylan garden - importance of collaboration
+* agro - agroforestry applications & farming. communicatin with large organisations. following process.

 ---

 ## 3. Your organisation _500 words_

+Partners?

+* Ysgol Y Ddwylan
+* Ysgol Gyfun Emlyn
+* Ffynone Community Resilience
+* Newcastle Emlyn Resilience Group
+* Carmarthenshire County Council
+* Newcastle Emlyn Town Council

 ---